evancz/guide.elm-lang.org/book/architecture/buttons.md

     ]
 ```

-You can see more examples of basic HTML [here](https://elm-lang.org/examples).

 One thing to notice is that our `view` function is producing a `Html Msg` value.
 This means that it is a chunk of HTML that can produce `Msg` values.
 And when you look at the definition, you see the `onClick` attributes are set to give out `Increment` and `Decrement` values.
 These will get fed directly into our `update` function, driving our whole app forward.

 Another thing to notice is that `div` and `button` are just normal Elm functions.
 These functions take (1) a list of attributes and (2) a list of child nodes.
 It is just HTML with slightly different syntax.
 Instead of having `<` and `>` everywhere, we have `[` and `]`.
 We have found that folks who can read HTML have a pretty easy time learning to read this variation.
 Okay, but why not have it be *exactly* like HTML? **Since we are using normal Elm functions, we have the full power of the Elm programming language to help us build our views!** We can refactor repetitive code out into functions.
 We can put helpers in modules and import them just like any other code.
 We can use the same testing frameworks and libraries as any other Elm code.
 Everything that is nice about programming in Elm is 100% available to help you with your view.
 No need for a hacked together templating language!